gobuffalo/docs/templates/docs/db/migrations.md

 $ soda migrate up
 ```

 Both commands are identical, one is shorter to type!
+Migrations will be run in sequential order.

 ### Rollback a Migration
 If you want to rollback the last applied migration, use the following command: